Prevent Chemical Corrosion

 The +2 level of oxidation yields Titanium Monoxide (TiO), which is a compound that is chemically unstable at normal operating temperatures.
 Even in the presence of water, TiO is relatively unstable.
 At normal operating temperatures, TiO dissolves easily in most acids.
 At elevated temperatures, however, the chemically resistant, highly crystalline form of TiO may be formed.
 The crystalline form of this oxide is highly chemically resistant and is attacked by very few substances, including hot concentrated Sodium Hydroxide, Hydrochloric Acid, and Sulfuric Acid.

-Dititanium Trioxide (Ti2O3) – formed in the +3 oxidation state – is slightly more stable than TiO at normal temperatures, but remains a poor defense against corrosion when compared to the +4 oxidation state, Titanium Dioxide.
+Dititanium Trioxide (Ti2O3) – formed in the +3 oxidation state – is slightly more stable than TiO at normal temperatures, but remains a poor protection against corrosion when compared to the +4 oxidation state, Titanium Dioxide.

 Titanium Dioxide (TiO2) – representing titanium’s +4 oxidation state – is formed when a titanium atom reacts with dissolved oxygen as it gives up 4 electrons during oxidation.
 This is the most common and stable form of oxidation exhibited by titanium.
 TiO2 takes shape as a tenacious dull white film on every surface of titanium exposed to the surrounding environment.
 This film, while typically only about 0.002” thick, is both chemically inert and mechanically tenacious, and renders titanium virtually impervious to many of the corrosive solutions and conditions designers must expect in the chemical processing industry.